1.1 Historical Background

-The Province of Nueva Vizcaya, which was named after the people living in the coast of Mar de Vizcaine in Spain, was a part of the vast “Territorio de Missionares” of the Spanish- controlled government of Cagayan.
-The territory covered the eastern half of Northern Luzon, from Nueva Ecija to Aparri, including the Batanes Islandsince of Nueva Vizcaya, which was named after the people living in the coast of Mar de Vizcaine in Spain, was a part of the vast “Territorio de Missionares” of the Spanish- controlled government of Cagayan.
-The territory covered the eastern half of Northern Luzon, from Nueva Ecija to Aparri, including the Batanes Islands.
+The province of Nueva Vizcaya, named after the people living in the coast of Mar de Vizcaine (Biscayne Province or Basque Country) in Spain.
+In the beginning of the 19th century, it was part of the vast “Territorio de Missiones” of the Spanish controlled government of Cagayan.
+The territory covered the eastern half of Northern Luzon from Nueva Ecija to Aparri, including Batanes Islands.

-On May 24, 1839, Governor-General Luis Lardizabal, upon the advice of the Alcalde Mayor of Cagayan, issued an order making Nueva Vizcaya a separate politico-military province.
-The King of Spain through a royal decree approved the order on April 10, 1841.
+On May 24, 1839, Governor General Luis Lardizabal upon the advice of the Alcalde Mayor of Cagayan issued an order creating Nueva Vizcaya into a separate politico-military province.
+The order was approved by the King of Spain through a Royal Decree on April 10, 1841.
 Governor Pedro Menchaca was the first appointed politico-military governor of the new province.
-However, the Spanish sovereignty ceased upon the arrival of the Philippine revolutionary forces in Bayombong on August 1898.
+The Spanish sovereignty ceased upon the arrival of the Philippine Revolutionary forces in Bayombong on August 1898.

 1.2 Ethnic Origin Of The People